sentinel1909/jeff-mitchell-dev-v2/content/blog/2022/2022_04_05_baby_steps_with_rust.md

 ### Why?

 Late in 2020, I decided I needed to properly learn to code.
 The goal is to modernize myself and build things that will help myself and eventually the world around me.
-I’ve danced with several things but at the beginning of 2022 decided to double down on the Rust language.
+I’ve danced with several things after making this decision, but at the beginning of 2022 decided to double down on the Rust language.
 Rust is an immensely powerful tool which can be used to create pretty much any kind of software imaginable.
 It has a steep learning curve, but it’s well worth mastering.
-Rust is inherently safe and performant, has excellent tools, and some of the best compiler help I’ve ever experienced.
+Rust is performant, has excellent tools, and some of the best compiler help I’ve ever experienced.

 Rust is available for Windows, Linux, and macOS and generally can be used to create software for any/all of these platforms.
 I say generally because you will hit the odd occasion where certain libraries (referred to as “crates” in the Rust world) are only compiled for say Linux but not Windows or macOS.
 I hit this last year when following a tutorial to build a vim clone, one of the supporting crates was only compiled for Linux.
 The project wouldn’t work on Windows.

 This is a short article which will help you get off the ground should you wish to explore this language.

-### Assumptions:
+### Assumptions

 - a solid foundation of general computer skills
 - comfort with the command line (on the platform of your choice)
-- experience in another compiled programming language (I don’t recommend coming to Rust cold, you should pick something else first if you have no previous experience)
+- experience in another compiled programming language (Rust can be your first language, but the learning curve will be even steeper)
 - you’re using Visual Studio Code as your editor

-### Concepts:
+### Concepts

 Rust is a compiled language, meaning the programs you write need to be translated (compiled) into a format that your computer can use.
 This is different from an interpreted language, in which you can write your programs and have the computer immediately do the work so you can see the result.
-If you’d like a more in-depth explanation of the difference, this article on freeCodeCamp is a great start.
+If you’d like a more in-depth explanation of the difference, [this article](https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/) on freeCodeCamp is a great start.

 Rust uses a system of packages, crates, and modules in which to organize code, The Rust Book states:

-> Rust has a number of features that allow you to manage your code’s organization, including which details are exposed, which details are private, and what names are in each scope in your programs.
-These features, sometimes collectively referred to as the module system
+> "Rust has a number of features that allow you to manage your code’s organization, including which details are exposed, which details are private, and what names are in each scope in your programs.
+These features, sometimes collectively referred to as the module system."

-Cargo is Rust’s package management tool.
-Cargo allows you to build, test, run and deploy your program.
+`Cargo` is Rust’s package management tool. `Cargo` allows you to build, test, run and deploy your program.
 You can create Rust programs without it, but I don’t recommend that.
-I will use Cargo exclusively for the rest of this article as well as in everything I write/do going forward.
+I will use `Cargo` exclusively for the rest of this article as well as in everything I write/do going forward.
+Know that you can just write your code in a file, give it an `.rs` extension, and compile it with the `rustc` compiler, but this is a bit tedious. `Cargo` enables you to organize your project and any dependencies in a nice way.
+It also saves you a fair bit of typing!

-### Installation:
+### Installation

 If you haven’t already, follow the official installation instructions for your computer platform to get Rust installed.

-Greeting
+_Greeting_

 It’s a cliche, but let’s make a program that says hello and displays your name.
 Create a directory in a location of your choosing and type: